vtquan/Saturn/docs/content/tutorials/create-rest-api.md

     }
 ```

-With the setup done earlier, this will set the base of our Books API endpoints at `"http://localhost:8085/api/books/"`.
+This will be the base of our Books API endpoints at "http://localhost:8085/api/books/".

-We have not create the action functions yet.
-This router will automatically pass `HttpFunc` and `HttpContext` to our functions.
-All our action functions will have those as our parameter.
+This router will automatically pass `HttpFunc and `HttpContext to our action functions as parameters.
+Now, let's create our action functions.

-For GET, we need no id to get all book so the route will just the current location.
-Because of `forward "/books" Books.Controller.apiRouter` inside our Router.fs file.
-The path for our GET request is `"http://localhost:8085/api/books/"`
+We don't need an id to return a list of all books so the path for our GET request is `"http://localhost:8085/api/books/"` thanks to `forward "/books" Books.Controller.apiRouter` inside our Router.fs file.

 To get a specific book by id, we will need to get our id from the URL.
+For instance, to get a book with an id of 2, we would make a GET request to `"http://localhost:8085/api/books/2"`.
 For that, we will use `getf` and the format string `"/%s"` to read the string from the URL and pass it on to our function.
 You can also write this as `getf "/%s" getByIdAction`.
 Refer to the table below to modify the format string to your need (e.g. use `"/%i"` if your id is an int).

-So to get the book with the id of 2, create a GET request to `"http://localhost:8085/api/books/2"`
+For POST, we need to parse the object passed in with the request.
+Generally, this is a JSON object so `bindJson` is used.
+To test, send a POST request to `"http://localhost:8085/api/books/"` with the object inside the body as JSON.

+For PUT, we need both the id and the object so we will have both `putf` and `bindJson` to get the values to pass to `putAction`.

+The id is needed for DELETE so we use `deletef`.

 | Format String | Type |
 | ----------- | ---- |